not-adrish/breast-cancer-detection/README.md

-# 🩺 Breast Cancer Diagnosis with LightGBM, PCA & SHAP
+# 🩺 Breast Cancer Diagnosis with Bayesian Optimized LightGBM

-This project presents a robust, **high-performing binary classification model** built using the Breast Cancer Wisconsin Diagnostic Dataset.
-Leveraging **LightGBM**, **automated hyperparameter tuning (Optuna)**, and **explainability via SHAP**, this notebook demonstrates how to construct a production-grade machine learning pipeline that is accurate, interpretable, and reproducible.
+This project presents a high-performing binary classification model built using the Breast Cancer Wisconsin Diagnostic Dataset.
+Leveraging **LightGBM**, **automated hyperparameter tuning (Optuna)**, and **SHAP**, this notebook shows how to construct a machine learning pipeline that is accurate, interpretable, and even reproducible.

 ---

-## 🧠 Why This Matters
+##  Why This Matters

-Breast cancer is one of the most prevalent cancers globally, affecting **1 in 8 women** during their lifetime.
+Breast cancer is one of the most prevalent cancers in the whole world, affecting **1 in 8 women** during their lifetime.
 Timely diagnosis can drastically improve survival rates.
 However, medical professionals continue to face challenges such as:

 - **High workload and burnout**
 - **Subtle abnormalities missed in early stages**